 The program gets more complicated as children answer questions correctly.
 However, they stay at the same difficulty level if the child hasn’t understood the concept.
 This means students can work at their own pace, ensuring they know questions before the program moves on.

 It costs around $19 a month for unlimited access to math and English subjects.

 This program is a Pre-K and Kindergarten program that can be purchased in an online or hard copy format.
 It has fun animations to help small children learn the concepts that need to be taught.

-* Curricula containing an asterisk (*) next to it means the search volume could be artificially boosted by a common search term.
+* Curricula containing an asterisk (*) next to it means a common search term could artificially boost the search volume.
 For example, ‘Higher Up and Further In’ might be googled because it is a homeschool curriculum.
 But, it might also be googled because it is a phrase in a CS Lewis book.

-There are some great phonics programs that assist children to read.
-Some of my favourites include:
+Some great phonics programs assist children in reading.
+Some of my favorites include:

 - Footsteps for Fours (by BJU)